-if p, q and if r, q and if s, qif p, q and if r, q $\uparrow$ if p, q is the only condition that will bring about q.
+If someone utters "If p, q" the comparably stronger statements such as, e.g., "If p, q and If r, q" are automatically denied and hence the speaker expresses that p is the only condition that will bring about q.
 The weakness of van der Auwera's scale is that he has to assume an infinitely large expression at the very top of the scale that incorporates all possible antecedents.
 Only if the statement "If p, q" negates for all other antecedents r that "If r, q" is true, CP arises.
 The problem of this account is the reference to particular antecedents.
 Someone who hears a conditional like (1a) would have to reason for all possible antecedents that they will not bring about q.
 This however, does not seem appropriate to represent the reasoning involved in CP.
 It is implausible and probably impossible that someone who hears a conditional has an infinitely long list of possible antecedents in mind (Horn 2000; von Fintel 2001).